Dead Meat (YouTube channel): Reception

-In 2023, Justina Bonilla of The Hollywood Reporter described The Kill Count as “giving viewers a deeper understanding and appreciation of the art and technicalities of horror.”
-Mike Flanagan, a critically acclaimed horror director, praised the channel, saying “It’s not just commentary, it’s not just critique, it’s excellent entertainment in its own right, and beautifully produced by James and Chelsea”.
+Critical reception for Dead Meat has been generally positive.
+In 2023, Justina Bonilla of The Hollywood Reporter described The Kill Count as "giving viewers a deeper understanding and appreciation of the art and technicalities of horror."
+Mike Flanagan, a critically acclaimed horror director, praised the channel, saying "It's not just commentary, it's not just critique, it's excellent entertainment in its own right, and beautifully produced by James and Chelsea".
+Karen Kemmerle of Decider said that The Kill Count was the "Cliff Notes for Horror Fans".
 In 2025, Variety included Janisse and Rebecca on their Horror Impact Report.
+Alison Foreman of IndieWire said Dead Meat has "become one of the genre’s most active online communities and a passionate digital brand."
+Jason Blum, an American horror film producer, praised Janisse and Chelsea, saying that they "know this genre inside and out, [...]
+Their audience is exactly who these movies are for.”